Sanghren/novaxcli/README.md

 #### upgradeMode

-`cargo run --package NovaXCli --bin NovaXCli YOUR_ADDRESS PRIVATE_KEY_OF_THIS_ADDRESS GAS_PRICE_IN_WEI upgradeMode true true true 3`
+`cargo run --package NovaXCli --bin NovaXCli YOUR_ADDRESS PRIVATE_KEY_OF_THIS_ADDRESS GAS_PRICE_IN_WEI upgradeMode 3 true true true`

 This command will trigger an upgrade on the buildings of your planets.
 It will only upgrade the buildings that are below a certain level (the last parameter in the example command above) .

-You can alos precise which building you want to upgrade (the 3 boolean parameters in the command above).
+You can also precise which building you want to upgrade (the 3 boolean parameters in the command above).

 Where the first one is for the solar building, second one for the mine and the last one for the crystal lab.